• Skip to primary navigation

 Editor’s Note: El Moussa may want to consider regularly testing his biological children for celiac disease, along with encouraging his parents and siblings to get tested for celiac disease too.
 The disease is genetic and first-degree relatives have a higher chance of having celiac disease.
 For testing options, please read, How to Get Tested for Celiac Disease (and At-Home Celiac Test review).

-Filed Under: Celiac Disease, Gluten Free Information Leave a Comment
+Filed Under: Celiac Disease, Gluten-Free News & Information Leave a Comment

 Reader Interactions